Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Introduction

 \section{Introduction}

-Interfaces of polar-nonpolar perovskite heterostructures are well studied in literature owing to their various applications utilizing several physical properties such as two-dimensional electron gas (2DEG), metal-insulator transition, magneto-transport, magnetism, and superconductivity \cite{ohtomo2004high,caviglia2010two,bert2011direct}.
-The next generation of these perovskite materials is polar-polar interfaces where due to ionic interactions, an intrinsic electric field is induced \cite{wadehra2020planar,wang2016creating}.
-The ability to tune the physical and chemical properties of a system with an external electric field along with this internal electric field is a striking objective of electronic, optoelectronic and nanoelectronic industries.
+Interfaces of polar-nonpolar perovskite heterostructures are well-studied in literature owing to various applications using their physical properties such as the formation of a two-dimensional electron gas (2DEG), metal-insulator transition, magneto-transport, magnetism, and superconductivity \cite{ohtomo2004high,caviglia2010two,bert2011direct}.
+The next generation perovskite hetero-structure is polar-polar where due to ionic interactions, an intrinsic electric field is induced \cite{wadehra2020planar,wang2016creating}.
+The ability to tune the physical and chemical properties of a system by an external electric field along with the induced internal electric field is a major objective of electronic, optoelectronic and nano-electronic applications.